realgarit/emerald-shiny-hunter/README.md

 ### Flee Method

-Route 102 uses flee method because:
+Route 101 and Route 102 use flee method because:
 - No need to reload save each attempt
 - No loading sequence (15 A presses)
 - Battle transitions are faster than resets